 2.4 What standards exist for guiding ethical behavior in our community?

-The security community as noted in previously, already has some standards and legal obligations for adhering to certain requirements related to research protocols.
+The security community already has some standards and regulatory requirements to adhere to certain research protocols.
 In this next section, we examine some of these standards.

 2.4.1 Rules of Engagement